 Don’t you love the colors?
 Give everything a good stir with your spatula one more time.

 Grease the pan so nothing will stick.
+Pour the batter into the prepared pan.

 I used an 11″ x 7″ baking dish because I like my bars thick.
 If you don’t have that size, you can use a 13″ x 9″ pan and that will work just as well.